Explore New Zealand... one of the best holiday travel destinations for relaxation, activities, and adventure experiences... Aotearoa

 Tongariro Walk Fitness

-A basic guide to Tongariro walk fitness requirements.
 Please ask your guide for more specific details relevant to the walk or season.

-There is no doubt that the most important thing to consider when embarking on a New Zealand Trek is that you need to be reasonably fit.
+There is no doubt that the most important thing to consider when embarking on a New Zealand trek is that you need to be reasonably fit.
 The physical challenge of walking over rough terrain with steep climbs and descents means at least medium level is a necessity.

 Good health is also a prerequisite.
 Your guide may require you to sign a form stating your good health and ability level fit for the walk.